Recipes

 Step 4

-When I made this soup, I had a pile of cooked green beans leftover from the previous night’s meal.
-I didn’t want to waste them, so I used them in the soup instead of fresh ones.
-Becasue the green beans were cooked, I added them in at the same time as the cooked pasta and chicken.
+I had a pile of cooked green beans left over from the previous night's meal when I made this soup.
+I didn't want to waste them, so I used them instead of fresh ones.
+Because the green beans were cooked, I added them in at the same time as the cooked pasta and chicken.
 As I said in the previous step, if you are using fresh or frozen green beans (or peas), add them along with the chickpeas and white beans.

-Once the chickpeas and beans have cooked for five minutes, add the pasta, green beans, and pulled chicken to the pot, then turn the heat off.
-Stir those ingredients into the soup and give it a taste.
+Once the chickpeas and beans have cooked for five minutes, add the pasta, green beans, and pulled chicken to the pot and turn the heat off.
+Stir those ingredients into the soup and taste it.
 You will probably need to season it with a little more salt and pepper.
 Then serve.

 Print